Jurik-001/EssenceExtractor/README.md

 - **Video File**: The original YouTube video, downloaded for reference.
 - **Audio File**: The extracted audio from the video.
 - **Transcription File**: A text file with everything that was said in the video.
+- **Images Directory**: A directory containing all the images used in the blog post.
 - **Blog Post File**: Your brand new blog post, ready for the world to see.

 ## Join the Essence Extractor Community 🤝